pqvst/multi-app-docker-compose-letsencrypt-nginx-proxy/README.md

 My solution is to split up the above example into 3 projects and share the same network across all projects.

 ### router
 This is the web proxy (router).
 It sets up the nginx container, the jwilder nginx-gen container, and a letsencrypt companion.

-By default it will also create a network called "router_default".
+By default it will also create a network called "router_default" (see caveat below).

 ### apps
 The only thing you have to change is to use the "router_default" network.